My Quiet Kitchen

 Here are a few more delicious ways to enjoy vegan pimento cheese:

-• as a dip for crackers and veggies on a vegan snack board
+• as a dip for crackers, tortilla chips, and veggies

-• on top of baked potatoes or as a dip for potato wedges
+• on top of baked potatoes and as a dip for potato wedges

 • Vegan Pimento Macaroni Salad (perfect for potlucks!)